"a remarkable conceptual advance" The Wire

 Union Division

-When it came to developing and performing Micromotives, it quickly became clear that a bespoke ensemble was needed.
-Union Division was born, mixing players with different musical backgrounds, aesthetics and personalities.
-Over six months of rehearsals and conversations with the ensemble, the mechanisms and materials of Micromotives were refined and developed until the group and the composition were fully symbiotic.
-The group debuted at The SPARC Festival at City, University of London in 2018 and soon established a thriving residency at the Vortex.
-The ensemble performs with 10-16 players from a pool of some of the UK’s top improvisers including Steve Beresford, Laura Jurd, Rachel Musson, Charlotte Keeffe, Hannah Marshall, Otto Willberg, Elliot Galvin, Liam Noble, John Edwards, Sam Eastmond, Tullis Rennie, Rosanna Ter-Berg, George Crowley, Tom Challenger, Josephine Davies, Will Glaser, James Maddren, Dave Smith, Alex Bonney, Chris WIlliams, Benedict Taylor, Brice Catherin and PA Tremblay.
+Union Division was born in 2018, mixing players with different musical backgrounds, aesthetics and personalities.
+Over months of rehearsals and conversations with the ensemble, the mechanisms and materials of Micromotives were refined and developed until the group and the composition were symbiotic.
+The group debuted at The SPARC Festival at City, University of London in 2018 and since performs regularly with 10-16 players from a pool of some of the UK’s top improvisers including Steve Beresford, Laura Jurd, Rachel Musson, Charlotte Keeffe, Hannah Marshall, Otto Willberg, Elliot Galvin, Liam Noble, John Edwards, Sam Eastmond, Tullis Rennie, Rosanna Ter-Berg, Olie Brice, George Crowley, Huw V Williams, Tom Challenger, Will Glaser, James Maddren, Dave Smith, Alex Bonney, Chris WIlliams, Benedict Taylor, Brice Catherin and PA Tremblay.

 How does it work?